 - Tertiary education has been expanding in the last decades, and, in 2020, 25-34 year-old women were more likely than men to achieve tertiary education in all OECD countries.
-In Israel, 58% of 25-34 year-old women had a tertiary qualification in 2020 compared to 37% of their male peers, while on average across OECD countries the shares were 52% among young women and 39% among young men. - Gender differences in the distribution of tertiary entrants across fields of study are significant.
+In Canada, 73% of 25-34 year-old women had a tertiary qualification in 2020 compared to 56% of their male peers. while on average across OECD countries the shares were 52% among young women and 39% among young men. - Gender differences in the distribution of tertiary entrants across fields of study are significant.
 Women tend to be under-represented in certain fields of science, technology, engineering and mathematics (STEM) across most OECD countries.
-On average, 26% of new entrants in engineering, manufacturing and construction and 20% in information and communication technologies were women in 2019.
-In Israel, women represented 32% of new entrants in engineering, manufacturing and construction programmes and 30% in information and communication technologies.
-In contrast, they represented 84% of new entrants to the field of education, a sector traditionally dominated by women. - Young women are less likely to be employed than young men, particularly those with lower levels of education.
-Only 38% of 25-34 year-old women with below upper secondary attainment were employed in 2020 compared to 61% of men in Israel.
-This gender difference is slightly smaller than the average across OECD countries, where 43% of women and 69% of men with below upper secondary attainment are employed. - In nearly all OECD countries and at all levels of educational attainment, 25-64 year-old women earn less than their male peers: their earnings correspond to 76%-78% of men's earnings on average across OECD countries.
-This proportion varies more across educational attainment levels within countries than on average across OECD countries.
-Compared to other education levels, women with below upper secondary education in Israel have the lowest earnings relative to men with a similar education level, earning 67% as much, while those with tertiary education earn 69% as much. - On average across countries with available data, 25-64 year-old women tend to participate slightly more in adult learning than men of the same age.
-In Israel, 53% of both men and women participated in formal and/or non-formal education and training in 2016.
-Family reasons were reported as barriers to participation in formal and/or non-formal education and training by 24% of women compared to 10% of men.
+On average, 26% of new entrants in engineering, manufacturing and construction and 20% in information and communication technologies were women in 2017.
+In Canada, women represented 21% of new entrants in engineering, manufacturing and construction programmes and 20% in information and communication technologies.
+In contrast, they represented 78% of new entrants to the field of education, a sector traditionally dominated by women. - Young women are less likely to be employed than young men, particularly those with lower levels of education.
+Only 39% of 25-34 year-old women with below upper secondary attainment were employed in 2020 compared to 62% of men in Canada.
+This gender difference is slightly smaller than the average across OECD countries, where 43% of women and 69% of men with below upper secondary attainment are employed.